Vitor720/FloatingBubble/README.md

 # FloatingBubble
-A simple floating bubble (facebok chat head) example using kotlin for android sdk <= 28.
+A simple floating bubble (facebok chat head) example using kotlin without any special lib.